 Welcome to Couch Surfer Crochet!
 Today I will be featuring a beautiful American Flag blanket pattern!

-I knew I wanted to make Nephew the “perfect” gift for his graduation from boot camp.
+Anyway, I knew I wanted to make Nephew the “perfect” gift for his graduation from boot camp.
 His mom suggested an American Flag blanket, but every pattern I found involved sewing the stars on to a blank blue background.
+Also, keeping it clean was something I feared would be problematic.

 Knowing that this blanket would likely be traveling the world, I wanted something that felt sturdier, that could hold up for years and years as he grows in his Navy experience.